nus-cs2103-AY2223S2/tp/docs/team/zhoyx.md

   * What it does: Added validation to only allow Genres from that list to be added.
   * Justification: Ensure consistency of Genres and reduce overhead

+* **New Feature**: Added command to list valid Genres. [#139](https://github.com/AY2223S2-CS2103T-T13-4/tp/pull/139)
+    * What it does: Displays the list of valid Genres
+    * Justification: Allows users to check what are the valid genres available.

 * **Enhancements**:
     * Created Progress field when modifying AddressBook to MyLib. [#75](https://github.com/AY2223S2-CS2103T-T13-4/tp/pull/75)
     * Updated Test cases for Fixed set of Genres. [#155](https://github.com/AY2223S2-CS2103T-T13-4/tp/pull/155)